 Direct costs charged to sponsored projects in excess of the award amount result in a cost overrun or deficit spending and must be moved to a non-sponsored account in accordance with Administrative Procedure: Moving Uncollectible Costs to Non-Sponsored Programs.

-All adjusting/Correcting Non-Payroll and Payroll accounting transactions (cost transfers) must be in accordance with the Administrative Policy: Processing Accounting Transactions.
+All adjusting/Correcting Non-Payroll and Payroll accounting transactions (cost transfers) must be in accordance with the Administrative Policy: Processing, Documenting, and Approving Financial and Accounting Transactions.